 Businesses and professionals take reviews seriously as there is a real chance they can influence the public, both positively and negatively.
 Comments that go beyond being unkind and lower an individual’s reputation can be subject to a defamation claim for damages.

-The lawyers at Milosevic Fiske LLP in Toronto are skilled at providing strategic litigation advice across complex commercial matters including defamation claims.
+The lawyers at Milosevic & Associates in Toronto are skilled at providing strategic litigation advice across complex commercial matters including defamation claims.
 Our team has extensive experience advocating for our clients’ rights.
 To learn how we can help you call us at 416-916-1387 or contact us online to schedule a consultation.